damiso15/alx-higher_level_programming/0x00-python-hello_world/README.md

 # alx-high_level_programming
 * 0-run - Write a Shell script that runs a Python script.
+* 1-run_inline - Write a Shell script that runs Python code.

 ## 0-run ##
 Write a Shell script that runs a Python script.